Muscle Car Enthusiast

 Although I recognize the importance of the past and keep a careful eye on the future, I choose to live in the present, because I'm aware that that's the only place a person can truly be alive, make use of the lessons of the past, and effect the shape of the future.

-While all of that helps to create a fulfilling life, for me, my greatest satisfaction comes from awareness, learning, and exploration.
+While all of that helps to create a fulfilling life, my greatest satisfaction comes from awareness, learning, and exploration.

 Automobiles haven't been a life-long passion of mine.
 I didn't gain an interest in them until I was 15.